 Here is a brief tutorial of a simple editing process I use to enhance most of my photos for Instagram.
 This particular combination of colors/designs won’t look good on EVERY photo, so rather than following this tutorial blindly, I encourage you to play with the settings on each of the tools I outline here to find the right settings for your particular image.

 This tutorial is made using Photoshop CC for Mac.
-If you’re using a Photoshop Elements program, you can still use this tutorial to make your images sharp and perfect for Instagram.
+If you’re using an older Photoshop Elements program, you can still use this tutorial to make your images sharp and perfect for Instagram.
 Just skip some of the coloring steps and instead focus on enhancing the quality of the image!
 Elements does have some great tools for editing colors, such as Hue/Saturation and Levels, and I encourage you to play around with those so you can take advantage of everything your editing software has to offer!
+This photoshop tutorial for beginners will allow you to get started and eventually get you comfortable with exploring the program on your own!

-Without further ado, here is the photoshop tutorial for the coloring I use most often in my pictures.
+Without further ado, here is the photoshop tutorial for beginners using the coloring I use most often in my pictures.
 Enjoy!

 **this post contains affiliate links!
 This means I may receive some sort of financial compensation from my recommendations.
 Please see my disclaimer for more information!**